-Owen Ozier is an economist in the World Bank’s Development Research Group.
+Owen Ozier is an Associate Professor at the Department of Economics at the Williams College and an IZA Research Fellow.
 He holds a Ph.D. in economics from the University of California at Berkeley, and Bachelor’s and Master’s degrees from MIT.
 His research has focused on education, health, village economies and young adult labor market behavior in developing countries.
 In addition to projects in Malawi and Malaysia, his current work in Kenya includes advising the evaluation of Kenya’s $15 million 5-year national school-based deworming program; designing survey instruments and sampling strategies for the World Bank’s national health and education service delivery indicators in Kenya; and overseeing the evaluation of an innovative youth employment program in Nairobi.
 He has worked in East Africa since 2003, supervising, among other work, cognitive measurement of children’s abilities in Western Kenya; teacher and student assessments both in informally settled areas of Nairobi and in the Rift Valley; and numerous rural household surveys including one conducted by boat on Ugandan islands in Lake Victoria.

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.

 Based on academic excellence and an ambitious publication strategy, IZA serves as a place of communication between academic science and political practice.

 The Foreign, Commonwealth & Development Office (FCDO) leads the UK's work to end extreme poverty.
 We're ending the need for aid by creating jobs, unlocking the potential of girls and women, and helping to save lives when humanitarian emergencies hit.